GRI Standards

 Biodiversity | ||

-Circular Design | ||
+Circular design | ||

-Diversity and Inclusion | ||
+Diversity and inclusion | ||

 Human rights | ||

-GRI 201: Economic Performance 2016 | ||
+GRI 201: Economic performance 2016 | ||

-201-1 | Direct economic value generated and distributed | Financial Highlights |
+201-1 | Direct economic value generated and distributed | Financial highlights |

-201-2 | Financial implications and other risks and opportunities due to climate change | Responding to the Task Force on Climate-related Financial Disclosures (TCFD) |
+201-2 | Financial implications and other risks and opportunities due to climate change | Special feature: Responding to the task force on climate-related financial disclosures (TCFD) |

-201-3 | Defined benefit plan obligations and other retirement plans | Wellness Management |
+201-3 | Defined benefit plan obligations and other retirement plans | Annual Securities Report (Japanese) |

 201-4 | Financial assistance received from government | ー |

-GRI 203: Indirect Economic Impacts 2016 | ||
+GRI 203: Indirect economic impacts 2016 | ||

-203-1 | Infrastructure investments and services supported | Care for and Activation of Communities |
+203-1 | Infrastructure investments and services supported | Care for and activation of communities |

-Contributions to Local Communities and Society | ||
+Contributions to local communities and society | ||

-ESG Data (Social) | ||
+ESG data (social) | ||

-203-2 | Significant indirect economic impacts | Care for and Activation of Communities |
+203-2 | Significant indirect economic impacts | Care for and activation of communities |

-GRI 204: Procurement Practices 2016 | ||
+GRI 204: Procurement practices 2016 | ||

-204-1 | Proportion of spending on local suppliers | ー |
+204-1 | Proportion of spending on local suppliers | Biodiversity |

 GRI 205: Anti-corruption 2016 | ||